nini-lxz/DNF-Net/README.md

 Still use the C++ code downloaded in Step 1 to reconstruct the denoised mesh from the denoised facet normals.
 In the main function, there is a function called `generateDenoisedMesh()`.
 You need to specify the noisy mesh and the vertex iteration number.
 You can also give the path of ground-truth mesh to calculate the denoising error.
 For our provided three meshes, we have specified the corresponding recommended vertex iteration number.

 #### Re-train our network:
-If you want to re-train our network, we provide the synthetic training dataset [here](https://gocuhk-my.sharepoint.com/:u:/g/personal/xianzhili_cuhk_edu_hk/EU7bd6wcfjZAjfoDB4IDXVkBbFn0Nd8Kv9vx431mznZTNg?e=FTX9S5).
-The python code is provided in the `code` folder --> `train.py`.
+If you want to re-train our network, please email me to ask for our synthetic training data.

 ### Questions
 Please contact 'lixianzhi123@gmail.com'